-Though the Blue Devils are a little late arriving to the party, their ability to make up ground with elite players is on display as Turner is anxious to hear what Coach K and company have to say.
+Though the Blue Devils are a little late arriving to the party, their ability to make up ground with elite players is on display as Turner is anxious to hear what head coach Mike Krzyzewski and company have to say.

 Turner's recent play has seen his ranking shoot up among various recruiting services.
-In Scout.com's pre-summer Top 100 he sits as the number 48 overall prospect in the country and the number eight small forward.
+In Scout.com's pre-summer Top 100 he sits as the No. 48 overall prospect in the country and the No. 8 small forward.
 Of course, playing the small forward position wasn't always the plan.

 Another high major trait Turner possesses is the ability to lock up opponents on the defensive end of the floor, but he still needs to work on a few things as well.

 "Right now I need to get better as a perimeter shooter and continue to work on getting stronger and tightening up on my ball handling," Turner said.
 "I've seen a lot so far this spring in terms of competition and I know what it takes to play with the top players.
 I'm not going to be out-worked by any of them.
 You can be tired after the game."